wwymak/udacity-selfdrivingcar-nd/CarND-Behavioral-Cloning-P3/README.md

 - Flip images: to reduce the chance of the model overfitting on left steering or right steering, I also flipped the images and the steering angles so the car can learn to navigate turns better.

-- reverse driving.
-Similar to the above, I also collected data of the car driving the wrong way round on the track to correct for any left hand turn biases.

 - add in left and right steering images -- these help in predicting when the car should turn left/right according to the road.
 In the view from the left camera, the steering angle should be less to the left if the image is taken from the